River Valley Medical Assistants take the World by Storm...

 All applicants must be 18 years of age or older, and have a valid high school diploma or GED.

-There is a clear four stage selection process for applicants for open positions with sponsoring employers.
-The dates and locations of the following steps will be announced at the time a STAR program is scheduled (see above).
+There is a clear four stage selection process for applicants for open positions with Hypertherm.
+The four stages will be explained in detail at the Career Awareness Fair on February 18th and February 20th.